 "No one knows what everyone knows."
 The Professional Seminar is a signature element of the adult learning model at Cambridge College.
 It grounds learning in a cohort group of students with a faculty leader.
-The group studies professional issues in school nursing, such as what it means to be a
+The group studies professional issues in school nursing, such as what it means to be a school nurse in the twenty-first century, how school nurses can influence positive behavior in schools and their communities, and current responsibilities of school nurses.
+Students integrate their learning from classes, workshops, and experience.
+Transformed by reflection, readings, and discussion, students become reflective practitioners and lifelong learners.

-ESN710 Dealing with Grief and Loss: The Role of Educators, Counselors and Nurses - 3 credits
+ESN710 Dealing with Grief and Loss: The Role of Educators, Counselors and School Nurses - 3 credits